-Drama Festival: is held on a Saturday in the beginning of April.
+Drama Festival: is held on a Saturday in April.
 A club may perform a maximum of three plays, however, no member may participate in more then one play.
 Plays must not exceed 30 minutes.

 Shooting Sports Tournament: This is a pre-fair event held in June.
 Members in this project participate in Archery and Air Rifles.
 Members that have been hunter safety certified, can also shoot Shotgun Trap, Muzzle Loader and .22 Rifles.
 Practices are held at Lonnie Achenbach’s Farm in March and April.
-Practices are also held at Pete Adkins’ Farm in April and May.
 In order to receive fair premium, exhibitors are expected to fill out the Shooting Sports Fair Description form.

 Clothing Revue: members enrolled in the Clothing project are encouraged to participate.
 Exhibitors are judged face-to-face.
 In order to receive fair premium exhibitors must participate in the Style Show.

 Cake Revue: exhibitors set up decorated cake displays and answer questions during judging the are pertinent to their display.
 In order to receive a fair premium, the exhibitor is expected to fill out the Foods & Cake Revue Description form.
 This event is open to members in grades 3 and up.
 It is also open to Cloverbuds but not for a premium entry.
 Youth are able to borrow a cake pan from 4-H for this contest.
 View this gallery of pans and contact Rhonda Cerven, Cake Decorating Project leader to let her know what pan you would like to borrow.